Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion along the boost

 \subsection{Computation of admittance and diffusion coefficient}

-With the above result in hand, we now proceed to compute the admittance and then the diffusion coefficient.
+With the above results in hand, we now proceed to compute the admittance and then the diffusion coefficient.
 One can define admittance as the linear response of a system against an external perturbation.
 Therefore, we need to apply an external force acting on the Brownian particle.
 Now from the holographic perspective one can introduce this external force by turning on an electromagnetic potential $A_{\mu}$ on the UV brane.
 This external electromagnetic field does not change the bulk dynamics, it only applies an external force to the string end point.
+The presence of the electromagnetic field modifies the Neumann boundary condition as we shall see in the discussion below.
 The modified Nambu-Goto action in the presence of an external electromagnetic field can be written as

 Now varying the above action, we get the following modified equation of motion in the brane position \cite{PhysRevLett.110.061602,Giataganas:2018ekx,Caldeira:2020rir}

 where $F(t)$ is defined as $F(t)=\partial_{x}A_{t}-\partial_tA_{x}$.
 To proceed further we have to substitute the metric component from eq.\eqref{geo} and the expression of $Y(r,t)=h_{\omega}^C(r) e^{i\omega t} $ ($h_{\omega}^C(r)$ is given by eq.\eqref{uvs}) in the above result.
 Using the form $F(t)=F(\omega)e^{i\omega t}$, we get